Varnette Honeywood: Early years

 Honeywood was born on December 27, 1950, in Los Angeles.
 Her parents, Stepney and Lovie Honeywood, were elementary school teachers who had come to California from Louisiana and Mississippi.
-Honeywood earned her undergraduate degree in Art in 1972 from Spelman College in Atlanta, the first historically black female school of higher education in the United States.
+Honeywood earned her undergraduate degree in art in 1972 from Spelman College in Atlanta, the first historically black female school of higher education in the United States.
 (She would exhibit there in 1987.)
 She earned her master's degree from the University of Southern California in 1974, where she majored in education.

 Career beginnings

 As part of a community outreach program conducted by USC, Honeywood used her educational training to teach multicultural arts and crafts programs to minority children in the public schools.
-Her work, influenced by such artists as Romare Bearden and Jacob Lawrence showed black Americans in everyday life, in family and social settings.
 The time she spent visiting relatives in the South during her childhood, her college experience at Spelman and a 1977 trip to Nigeria all provided themes for her paintings.

-She and her sister Stephanie established the greeting-card company Black Lifestyles with cards showing her brightly colored portraits depicting the daily life of African Americans, making it the first such company specializing in black themes.
+In the 1970s, her and her sister Stephanie established the greeting-card company Black Lifestyles.
+They produced prints, and stationery items featuring images of Varnette's work, making it the first such company specializing in Black themes.
+The Honeywood sisters hoped to make Varnette's work more accessible through their company.

+Artistic style and themes

+Honeywood is well known for her vibrant figurative works depicting African American life.
+Her figures, composed of flat simplified shapes are influenced by William H. Johnson.
+She often showed her figures in profile and exaggerated their features.
+Honeywood worked with acrylic paint and in collage, her collage works are reminiscent of Romare Bearden.
+She drew inspiration from her own community to create images of everyday African American life, with subjects ranging from family and social gatherings to church settings.
+Honeywood used bright colors to reflect the vibrancy and colorfulness found in African American communities.